bloominstituteoftechnology/Basic-JavaScript-Mini/README.md

 * Change the variables to `const` and `let`.

 ### Steps for submitting a pull request
-* Change your current working directory to your project: `cd /path/to/project`, where `/path/to/project` is the filesystem path to your project directory.
+* Change your current workingg directory to your project: `cd /path/to/project`, where `/path/to/project` is the filesystem path to your project directory.
 * Step 1: Add all of your changes: `git add --all`
 * Step 2: Commit your changes: `git commit -m "Changed code to ES6"`